Gródek Castle

-Gródek Castle is a fortress situated by the river Smotrych.
+Horodok Castle, also known as Gródek Castle (Городоцький замок, Zamek w Gródku) was a fortress situated by the river Smotrych.

 History

 The castle was built in Gródek due to the necessity of fortification.
 The king of Poland, Sigismund I the Old, wrote a letter to his brothers - Mikołaj Herbut and Jan Swiercz giving them a privilege to collect customs.
 The castle had to be firmly reinforced, because the King named it as fortress.

-In 1653 the castle was taken over by the Chmielnicki's Cossacks.
+In 1653 the castle was taken over by the Khmelnytsky's Cossacks.
 They had no mercy for the gentry nor the burgesses.
-Anyway, their plunders stopped the horde which decided to rebel against Chmielnicki and come back from Podolia to Ukraine.
-It is speculated that their decision prevented Chmielnicki from creating a Ukrainian nation-state.
+Anyway, their plunders stopped the horde which decided to rebel against Khmelnytsky and leave Podolia.
+It is speculated that their decision prevented Khmelnytsky from creating a Ukrainian nation-state.

+The castle is almost completely ruined, with only a small part of the wall surviving.

 Manor house

 In the 19th century ruins of the old castle were rebuilt by the Russian general - baron Geismar who changed the castle into a comfortable, double-decker, classicistic manor house that existed until the Interwar period.